vk-cs/terraform-provider-vkcs/docs/data_sources/vkcs_networking_floatingip.md

 * `tenant_id` - (Optional) The owner of the floating IP.

+* `sdn` - (Optional) SDN to use for this resource.
+Must be one of following: "neutron", "sprut".
+Default value is "neutron".

 ## Attributes Reference

 `id` is set to the ID of the found floating IP.
 In addition, the following attributes are exported:

 * `all_tags` - A set of string tags applied on the floating IP.
+* `sdn` - See Argument Reference above.